top of page

 The adjective 'desultory' finds its etymological origins in Latin.
 It is derived from the Latin word 'desultorius,' which is related to 'desultor,' meaning 'a circus rider who leaps from one horse to another.'
 This term is formed from 'de,' indicating a change in action, and 'saltare,' meaning 'to leap' or 'to jump.'
 In its original sense, 'desultorius' described the actions of a circus performer who exhibited an erratic, unconnected series of leaps from one horse to another.
 Over time, this term's meaning was metaphorically extended to describe anything marked by a lack of consistency, direction, or continuity, akin to the unpredictable and disjointed movements of a circus rider.
 Hence, when we use 'desultory' in English, we refer to something that lacks a clear and continuous path or purpose, often characterized by aimless or haphazard behavior or activity.

-Quiz: Find the meaning of the adjective desultory:
+Find the correct meaning of the adjective desultory:

 Try Again!